 The water footprint of production measures the amount of pressure that is being put on local water resources and forms the basis for determining whether they are being used in a sustainable way.
 The water footprint of consumption reflects the standard of living and lifestyle choices of the country’s residents.
 Understanding how much of that water footprint is within its borders and the amount and location of the water footprint that is elsewhere is a first step toward assessing the country’s external water dependence and its influence on food and other forms of security.

-Countries with limited water resources such as North Africa, Mexico and the Middle East must depend on imported goods to fulfill all the needs of their populations.
+Countries with limited water resources such as North Africa, Mexico and the Middle East must depend on imported goods to fulfil all the needs of their populations.
 This is also true for countries with limited land area like Japan and Singapore.
 Europe, whilst rich in water resources and land area, has 40% of its water footprint outside its borders.
 Read more on virtual water trade.

 There are large differences in the water footprint of consumption of nations.
 In the USA, the average water footprint per year per capita is as much as the water needed to fill an Olympic swimming pool (2 842 cubic metres), that is an average of 7 786 litres of water per person per day.
 In China, the average water footprint is 1 071 cubic metres per year per capita, or 2 934 litres of water per person per day.

 Differences in the internal and external water footprint of consumption are also large.
 In the Netherlands, 95% of the water footprint of consumption lies somewhere else in the world through imported goods, whereas in India and Paraguay only 3% of the national water footprint of consumption is external.